jgador/loggle/README.md

 # Loggle

 Loggle is a self-hosted log monitoring solution that stitches together the best available tools for log management.
+This README focuses on two things:
+- **Run it locally in minutes** (Docker + sample apps) so you can see Kibana dashboards immediately.
+- **Deploy it to Azure with ARM templates** once you’re satisfied with the local experience.

 If you're looking to take control of your logs without relying on third-party services, Loggle is for you.
 This is a fun project intended for experimentation and learning, and it is not recommended for production use.

 ## Quick Start - Local Development